dellixx/dellixx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am now a Ph.D. student of computer science in Inner Mongolia University [(内蒙古大学计算机学院)](https://ccs.imu.edu.cn/index.htm), advised by Assoc.Prof.
+Hi, I am now a Ph.D. student of computer science in Inner Mongolia University [(内蒙古大学计算机学院)](https://ccs.imu.edu.cn/index.htm), advised by Assoc.Prof.
 [Xiangdong Su (苏向东)](https://www.imu-ai.com) and Prof. [Guanglai Gao (高光来)](https://ccs.imu.edu.cn/info/1152/3125.htm).
 My research interest includes **Temporal Knowledge Graph**, **Knowledge Graph**.

-If you are also interested in knowledge graph, welcome to communicate with each other to learn and progress together 😊!
+If you are also interested in knowledge graph, welcome to communicate with each other to learn and progress together 🤗!

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 One paper is accepted by ACL 2024.
 - *2024.03*: &nbsp;🎉🎉 One paper is accepted by COLING 2024.
 - *2023.05*: &nbsp;🎉🎉 Two paper is accepted by ACL 2023.
 - *2022.07*: &nbsp;🎉🎉 One paper is accepted by NLPCC 2022.